migtools/lib-ui/README.md

 ### Install peer dependencies

-This package has React and PatternFly packages as peer dependencies.
+This package depends has React and PatternFly packages as peer dependencies, which are not included in the library bundle.
+That way, your app can also depend on them directly without bundling them twice.

 When you install @konveyor/common-ui, you should get a warning from your package manager telling you which versions to install.
 Make sure you have the right versions as dependencies in your app.

 ### Use it!